lwpamihiranga/ballerina-contributors-guide/README.md

 Please note that I’m still at the beginning of my own journey, and I’ll be continuously adding more tips as I learn.

+## Pre-requisites

+- Start by following the [Download and Install](https://github.com/ballerina-platform/ballerina-distribution?tab=readme-ov-file#download-and-install) instructions in the [ballerina-distribution](https://github.com/ballerina-platform/ballerina-distribution) repository on how to set up Ballerina.

+- Next, review the [Contribution Guidelineas](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md) in the [ballerina-lang](https://github.com/ballerina-platform/ballerina-lang) repository to understand the process and expectations for contributing.